-All staff in educational establishments in South Lanarkshire Council are required to receive an annual update and follow the advice and guidance contained within the Education Operating Procedures.
-All staff must also complete a Learn on Line Course "Child Protection in Education".
+All staff in educational establishments in South Lanarkshire Council receive an annual Child Protection update and are required to follow the advice and guidance contained within relevant Education Operating Procedures.
+They must also complete a mandatory Learn on Line Course "Child Protection in Education".